 One of the best ways to reduce calendar overload is to automate as many manual processes as possible.
 For example, are you checking your personal calendar and your work calendar to schedule appointments and meetings?
 Or are you constantly having to reschedule double-booked meetings?

 Syncing your work and personal calendars is a great way to save time.
 If you’re worried about privacy, you can also set your work calendar to display your personal calendar events as “busy” with no other details.
 You can also consider coding different events with various colors so you can see what kinds of events you have coming up at a glance without having to read the title or details.
+Another way to automate your time management: Try a time blocking app.

 When reviewing your calendar, it’s important to take into consideration how much time you have open for heads-down, focused work.